hku-ect/UnityOSCToolkit/README.md

 You can use the <b>OptiTrackOSCGearVR</b> class to use Motion Capture in combination with a GearVR, or any other similar type of situation.

 Vertical walking means you can move up/down in virtual space, whilst walking on a flat surface in the real world.
 This works through a combination of raycasting and gravity.
-As you walk, the script will check if the floor below your feet is moving towards you.
+As you walk, the script will check if the floor below your feet is moving towards you (this requires the collider to be on the layer "Floor" that we've set up).
 If so, it will push you up accordingly.

 If you set the booleans in the inspector to allow for falling (with or without gravitational accelleration), you can also step off of ledges and fall as you would expect.
 Note that this position is attached to the head of the player, so looking over the edge will make you fall down as well.